thomasWeise/simpleCluster/README.md

 For each worker PC, at most one idle thread will be querying the central job queue file.
 Since there is no central scheduling, we do not need any cluster management software or resource management software.

+The whole cluster management software (if we want to call it that) is super-small, just 22 KiB in size.
 Don't expect any high performance or great scalability.
 I don't care about that.
 I just want a simple distributed job executor that only needs a minimum software installation (i.e., Java).